elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/callbacks.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A callback function is usually the last argument in the function signature, and its type is a function, often denoted as Function or function.<br />
+  <div><strong>Interview Response:</strong> A callback function is typically identified in a function signature by specifying it as a parameter with a function type, often denoted by the "callback" or "cb" naming convention.
   </div>
   </div>
 </details>